Signature Private Tour · 13 Days · 12 Nights

 Through "Little Switzerland" to the Saharan Gateway

-Drive south through Ifrane — the alpine Swiss-style town built by the French Protectorate, with stone chalets, a famous snow-covered lion sculpture, and a university campus of unexpected elegance.
-Continue through cedar forests where Barbary macaques roam free, then descend through the extraordinary Ziz Valley — a river gorge with thousands of date palms creating a dense green canopy above the arid landscape.
+Drive south through Ifrane — the alpine Swiss-style town built by the French Protectorate, with stone chalets and a famous snow-covered lion sculpture.
+Continue through cedar forests where Barbary macaques roam free, then descend through the Ziz Valley — a river gorge with thousands of date palms creating a green canopy above the arid landscape.
 Arrive in Erfoud, gateway to the Sahara, at sunset.

 • Ifrane & cedar forests